 Apart from correcting your soil’s acidity, Lime also adds calcium and magnesium to it.
-The nutrients are important to preserve your laws, green color and vigour and protect it from damage that is caused by drought, heat, or traffic stress.
+Naturally, in areas that experience heavy rainfall, Calcium leaches out as rainwater pass through the soil.
+The nutrients are important to preserve your lawn’s green color and vigor and protect it from damage that is caused by drought, heat, or traffic stress.

-Lime also prevents toxic effects arising from the build-up of damaging nutrients like aluminium, magnesium and iron in your lawn that prevent growth.
-It also nourishes beneficial bacteria in soil especially when it is combined with compost.
+Lime also prevents toxic effects arising from the build-up of damaging nutrients like aluminum, magnesium, and iron in your lawn that prevents growth.
+In areas that receive minimal rainfall, the calcium accumulates making the soil too alkaline.
+Lime rectifies alkalinity and also nourishes beneficial bacteria in soil especially when it is combined with compost.

 When to Apply Lime to a Lawn